• Skip to primary navigation

 Notes

 • Since this recipe relies on fully cooked octopus, it will only be as good as the octopus you purchase.
-Octopus is typically boiled until tender, then added to recipes as is or quickly grilled or sauteed.
+Octopus is typically boiled until tender, then added to recipes as is or quickly grilled or sautéed.
 It can become tough and gummy when overcooked.
-I find that the octopus sold at Wild Fork Foods is excellent.
-Most pieces are nice and tender.
-Very few are gummy.
-It comes frozen, so fully defrost it before using it.
+The octopus sold at Wild Fork Foods is excellent.
+Most pieces are very tender, and very few are gummy.
+It comes frozen, so please fully defrost it before using.

 • If you'd like to lower the sodium content, you can use less salt.
 The octopus and olives are pretty salty, so depending on your palate, you might find that added salt isn't needed.
 Taste and decide for yourself.

-• You can keep the leftovers in the fridge, in an airtight container, for 1-2 days.
-But if the octopus you've used has already spent some time in the fridge, take that into account.
+• You can keep the leftovers in an airtight container in the fridge for up to two days.
+However, if the octopus has already been in the fridge for some time, take that into account.
+I don't recommend freezing the leftovers.

 Nutrition per Serving